multiversx/mx-exchange-discover-express-client/README.md

 ## Configuration

-The application expects a wallet (by default `signer.pem`) file to exist a the root level
+The application expects a wallet (by default `signer.pem`) file to exist a the root level.

-You can update the path for this inside `generateResponses.js`
+You can update the path for this inside `generateResponses.js`.